 Do past experiences count toward the certificate even if I have not submitted the Intent to Enroll form?

 Absolutely!
-Let’s say you did Project Pyramid and attended TFC Summit in the Spring of 2020.
+Let’s say you took Project Pyramid last year and attended a Lunch & Learn earlier this year.
 Both of these experiences can be applied as credits for the certificate.